the-chaurasiya-007/SQL-Assignment-on-Normalization/README.md

 # SQL-Assignment-on-Normalization
-Submission of assignment using MySQL Workbench
+Submission of assignment using MySQL Workbench.